The Middle of Ramadan is Full of Opportunities for Forgiveness

 During these days, Muslims may devote extra attention to sincere repentance and seeking forgiveness from Allah for all their mistakes and previous sins.

-Islam provides guidance on how exactly to seek Allah’s forgiveness.
+Islam provides guidance on many ways to seek Allah’s forgiveness.

 Make Amends